static-motion/PizzaApp/README.md

 - Uses the data in the **Shared Tier**

 📝 **Notes:**
-- The developer and the future architect is free to extend the architecture with multiple Application/Presentation Tiers, while reusing the functionality of the other tiers.
-Several Application/Presentation Tiers can be running simultaneously, because of the different naming contexts provided to the other tiers.
+- The developer and the future architect is free to extend the architecture with multiple **Application/Presentation Tiers**, while reusing the functionality of the other **Tiers**.
+Several **Application/Presentation Tiers** can be running simultaneously, because of the different naming contexts provided to the other tiers.
 Such architectural template allows for great scaleability and extendibility.

 ---